zhermin/ADCS/README.md

     │       ├── /edgenormal
     │       └── /frontside
-    ├── /src                // helper modules for ADCS in OOP style │   ├── adcs_modes.py   // script file with 2 modes depending on GUI or settings.yaml config
+    ├── /src                // helper modules for ADCS in OOP style │   ├── adcs_modes.py   // script file with the 2 modes chosen in the GUI │   ├── be_trainer.py   // model training code for backside and edgenormal models
-    │   ├── be_trainer.py   // model training code for backside and edgenormal models
+    │   ├── kla_reader.py   // code to parse and edit KLA files
-    │   ├── kla_reader.py   // code to parse and edit KLA files and to store Wafer data structures │   └── predictor.py    // model prediction code generic for FBE models │
+    │   └── predictor.py    // model prediction code generic for FBE models
+    │
     ├── *ADCS.vbs           // starts the ADCS app
-    ├── copy-site-packages.bat // "installs" necessary python packages into local python directory ├── debug.log           // log file of the latest run of main.py for debugging ├── main.py             // python script to start the GUI and allow users to START/STOP the ADCS ├── README.md           // this instructions text file you're reading; open in notepad └── settings.yaml       // config file for users to easily change settings and modes
+    ├── debug.log           // log file of the latest run of main.py for debugging
+    ├── main.py             // python script of the ADCS GUI to START/STOP
+    ├── README.md           // this user guide text file you're reading; open in notepad └── settings.yaml       // config file for users to easily change settings and modes
 ```